 - July: $198

 Cheapest Days to Fly 2017: Europe

-Fall and winter months are generally the cheapest times to fly to and from Europe (November to late March) but in 2017 we are also seeing historically low fares to several European cities in summer.
-So the usual rules – wait five months before departure to buy tickets to Europe – go out the window, for the moment, anyway.
-You can buy at least early summer tickets to Europe right now.
+Fall and winter months are generally the cheapest times to fly to and from Europe (November to late March) but in 2017 we’ve been seeing historically low fares even in summer.
+The usual rule to buy tickets between five months and 30 or 40 days before departure may not apply.
+Start comparing airfares now and sign up for alerts.

 If you live in a region of the world that celebrates December holidays, you too will likely see a big dip in airfare prices beginning in the first week of January.
 Periods when children are out of school tend to have high airline ticket prices as school holidays typically signal peak-pricing periods due to demand for family vacation travel.

 - May 15: Prices jump for the pre-summer season; fly May 14 or earlier.